 In the confrontation between the government and the Jacobites, the main fighting took place at the Battle of Sheriffmuir in 1715, when some historians believe he was sent off on a special mission by the Earl of Mar, who was in charge of the Jacobite forces.
 Rob returned too late to the field to have any effect on the outcome of this indecisive battle.

 His activity (or lack of it) on the day has been a cause for historical controversy – with even Sir Walter Scott suggesting in a historically suspect introduction to his own novel Rob Roy that Rob was only interested in plunder and keeping clear of the action.

 Rob also took a part in the less well known episode in Glen Shiel in 1719.
 This is one of Scotland’s most scenically spectacular glens.
 Amid the soaring peaks and bolstered by the landing of a party of Spanish mercenaries (of all people!), several Jacobite leaders had gathered their men and had intended to march on Inverness.
 Before they could proceed, they were attacked by a government force whose superior fire power dispersed them.
 There’s an Eilean Donan Castle connection that will have to wait for another day.

 Kirkton Glen, above Balquhidder, has changed greatly since Rob Roy’s day.
-Then it was quite an important through-way to the north.
+Then it was quite an important route to the north.
 More on the Kirkton Glen walk, Balquhidder here.